ShaistaZeb/Data-Preprocessing/README.md

 - Python
 - Pandas, NumPy for data manipulation
-- Jupyter notebooks for experimentation and analysis
+- Google colab notebooks for experimentation and analysis

 ## Usage